 From the February 18, 1994 Chicago Reader.
 I wrote this before I had a chance to see the film’s original rough cut, when it was still a musical, which I continue to regard as far and away James L. Brooks’ best movie, more than twice as good as what he finally released..
-By contrast, the release version remind me of Erich von Stroheim’s comment about the release version of his Foolish Wives: “They are showing only the skeleton if my dead child.” — J.R.
+By contrast, the release version reminds me of Erich von Stroheim’s comment about the release version of his Foolish Wives: “They are showing only the skeleton if my dead child.”
+[2021 afterthought: This now strikes me as more than a little hyperbolic.
+Some of the musical version of the film is great, but a fair amount of it is weak and/or doesn’t work very well.
+For more on the subject, go here.] — J.R.

 ** I’LL DO ANYTHING